yash1307-cse/Instagram-UI/README.md

 # Instagram UI (Jetpack Compose)
-This is simple and basic Instagram UI by using Jetpack Compose.
+This is a simple and basic Instagram UI by using Jetpack Compose.